Lesson 2: Time Management

 - Mind Tools: Provides several tools to help you be successful in the workplace; topics include improving job hunting, time management, memory, creativity, and decision-making.

-- About.com's Career Planning Resources: A four-page feature article on setting and keeping goals.
+- The Balance Careers: An article on setting and keeping goals.